mwouts/jupytext/README.md

 Please note that
 - Scripts opened with Jupyter have a default [metadata filter](#default-metadata-filtering) that prevents additional notebook or cell metadata to be added back to the script.
 Remove the filter if you want to store Jupytext's settings, or the kernel information, in the text file.
-- Cell metadata are available in `light` and `percent` formats for all cell types.
+- Cell metadata are available in the `light` and `percent` formats, as well as in the Markdown and R Markdown formats.
+R scripts in `spin` format support cell metadata for code cells only.
 Sphinx Gallery scripts in `sphinx` format do not support cell metadata.
-R Markdown and R scripts in `spin` format support cell metadata for code cells only.
-Markdown documents do not support cell metadata.
 - By default, a few cell metadata are not included in the text representation of the notebook.
 And only the most standard notebook metadata are exported.
 Learn more on this in the sections for [notebook specific](#-per-notebook-configuration) and [global settings](#default-metadata-filtering) for metadata filtering.
-- Representing a Jupyter notebook as a Markdown or R Markdown document has the effect of splitting markdown cells with two consecutive blank lines into multiple cells (as the two blank line pattern is used to separate cells).

 ### Reading notebooks in Python